 I was very much aware that a lot of things mentioned in ‘The Dilbert Principle’ were nothing but a monument of author’s notional vehemence.
 Despite all that I had liked the book so much that I actually took down notes – notes in which Scott Adams guides fed-up-with-management workers how to put one back on the management.
 Chapters on Marketing, Sales, HR, especially, were my favorites.
 Even today, I refer to ‘The Dilbert Principle’ as much as I do ‘Seven effective Habits’.

 ‘Stick to drawing comics’ is not a management book and I was cognizant of this fact before I bought it.
 Having read ‘Gods’ Debris’, ‘The Religion War’ in addition to ‘The Dilbert Principle’, I was quite certain of Adams’ wherewithal to write on an array of topics besides management.
-Although Adams does scrape the management landscape in ‘Stick to drawing comics’, most of the fun lies in other chapters which make up the bulk of the book.
-In short, this book is a compendium of Scott Adams’ blogs comprising cornucopia of topics.
-Chapters that struck a chord with me were ‘Immortality Plan B’, ‘Overrated intelligence’, ‘Losing weight’, ‘Dancing’, ‘Relativity’, ‘Heat waves’, ‘Undergarment dysfunctions’, ‘Sadistic mumble movies’, ‘Self-criticism’, ‘Chinese striptease funeral’, ‘German cannibal’ and last but not the least, ‘The donut theory of the universe’.

-There is no common thread in this book; all the chapters can be treated as mutually exclusive.
-You can thumb through the book looking at the titles and stopping at the one you feel appeals the most to your humorous side.
+There is no common thread in this book.
+All the chapters can be treated as mutually exclusive.
+You can thumb through the book looking at the titles and stopping at the ones you feel appeal the most to your humorous side.
 Also, unlike Scott Adams’ previous books, this one has an absolute scarcity of cartoons.

 a) He loves playing tennis, b) he adores ‘Grey Goose’ vodka, c) ‘Electric fence’ is his favorite phrase and d) he fantasizes a lot about being President of the United States.